 Juanita Causey is one of eight children born in Winnipeg, Manitoba Canada.
-Her mother was a homemaker and her father worked for the railroad.
-At the age of eight, her father was killed in an accident, which resulted in her being raised in dire poverty until she was old enough to be on her own.
-As a teenager, she moved with her mother to Corpus Christi, Texas, where she attended school until she was married and eventually moved to Houston with her husband and two children in 1988.
+Her mother was a nurse and her father worked for the railroad.
+At the age of eight, her father was killed in an accident, which resulted in her being raised with limited resources.
+Her mother had to work 2 or 3 jobs to raise 8 children.
+When she was 16, her mother moved to Corpus Christi, Texas to work as a nurse in a major hospital.
+Juanita along with 3 other siblings moved with their mother to Corpus Christi where she attended school until she was married and eventually moved to Houston with her husband and two children in 1988.

 The first six years of her career were spent working in the banking industry.
 In 1994, she decided to change careers and went to work for John Hancock as a financial planner in their Houston agency.
 In June of 2000, she started her own financial planning firm named the Houston Financial Center.
 She still operates under this name.
 Juanita Causey has received many honors for her exceptional accomplishments in the financial services industry.
 She served on the National Agent’s Advisory Committee with Nationwide Financial Services before going completely independent in 2008.
 She is a member of the Million Dollar Roundtable, where she is consistently a “Top of The Table” producer, which places her among the top 2% of Insurance and Financial Services professionals worldwide.